 Must-haves:

-- Kitchen scale
+- Kitchen scale (precision matters with gluten-free baking)

 Nice-to-haves: